‘Who could thrive where?’ Imagining resettlement as a cooperative mobility strategy

 My research focuses primarily on state-led resettlement programmes to Europe, which offer (the potential for) a higher number of resettlement places but less scope of action for host communities and refugees than private sponsored resettlement.
-I identify limited transparency, exclusionary decision-making, and narrow spaces for local ownership of refugees and host communities as focal challenges.
-However, there are also good practice examples all over Europe demonstrating why policy makers should consider rethinking resettlement as a cooperative mobility strategy: Increasing transparency, matching refugees’ individual potentials and needs with local integration offers, and strengthening the democratic basis of resettlement.
+I identify limited transparency, exclusionary decision-making, and narrow spaces for local ownership by refugees and host communities as focal challenges.
+However, there are also good practice examples all over Europe demonstrating why policy makers should consider rethinking resettlement as a cooperative mobility strategy: increasing transparency, matching refugees’ individual potentials and needs with local integration offers, and strengthening the democratic basis of resettlement.
 Local community ownership can for example tighten links between resettlement and integration processes and may ultimately render the latter more sustainable.

 Recognising transparency as a precondition for cooperation

 In the face of a multitude of resettlement programmes and national selection criteria, both refugees and host communities find it difficult to gain access to the information relevant to their respective situations.
 This creates a high level of uncertainty, which is problematic insofar as research shows that even in such a context refugees develop strong preferences for specific destination countries.